iggredible/Learn-Vim/ch14_external_commands.md

 :10r !cat file1.txt
 ```

-Now the STDOUT from running `cat file.txt` will be inserted after line 10.
+Now the STDOUT from running `cat file1.txt` will be inserted after line 10.

 ## Writing The Buffer Content Into An External Command